Site Index • Wiki • Blog

 tangled the simple meaning of "during a marriage" can become.

-The NJ court required the military member to establish that the
+The NJ court required the military member to prove that the

 ex-spouse did not contribute to promotion earned after the

-This is a strange standard of proving something didn't
+This is a twisted standard of proving something didn't

 happen rather than having the ex-spouse demonstrate they did contribute